bridgetisvirtuallyhere/bridgetisvirtuallyhere/README.md

 - 👋 Hi, I’m @bridgetisvirtuallyhere
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and security
-- 🌱 I’m currently learning SQL, R
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Database things
 - 📫 How to reach me linkedin @bridgetacosta

 <!---